module specification

 Syllabus

-• Precursors to the 1870 Elementary Education Act and their contribution to mass education and schooling;
+• Historical background to the 1870 Elementary Education Act and the emergence of state education (LO1)

-• The relationship between state education, social mobility and economics.
+• The relationship between state education, social mobility, social justice and economics in the UK and beyond (LO4)

 Balance of independent study and scheduled teaching activity